 It goes without saying that most of us work out for our waistline, but there’s an added benefit to hitting the treadmill a few times a week: Improved cognitive performance.
 Huzzah!
+There is a clear relationship between exercise and the brain.

 But exactly how much fitness do you need to reap the rewards of a sharper brain?
 According to a recent study published in the Journal of Neurology and Clinical Practice, it’s not actually a ton.